Castlevania Advance Collection Game Cover

 • “You'll need a second life for grinding.”

-• “I'm not really sure if that's a bug or not, but considering it means no farming for the last two cards, I'm fine with it.
-However, I really have to ask: why and how is beating magician mode the rarest achievement for this game collection?”
+• “I'm not really sure if that's a bug or not, but considering it means no farming for the last 2 cards, I'm fine with it.
+But I really have to ask: why and how is beating magician mode the rarest achievement for this game collection?”

 • “It really locks you behind farming enemies for drops or XP for a while, which was probably done to pad out gameplay length, but in modern designs just feels like a slog at times.”

-The story across the Castlevania games reviewed varies significantly, with some titles praised for their engaging narratives and twists, while others are criticized for being unoriginal or overly simplistic.
-Notably, "Aria of Sorrow" is highlighted as having one of the best stories in the series, featuring intriguing mechanics and character development, while other entries are seen as lacking depth or coherence.
-Overall, while the story may not be the primary draw for many players, it still offers moments of enjoyment and connection to the gameplay.
+The story across the Castlevania games is generally viewed as inconsistent, with some titles offering intriguing narratives and twists, while others are criticized for being shallow or campy.
+"Aria of Sorrow" is frequently highlighted as having one of the best stories in the series, featuring engaging characters and a unique premise, while other entries like "Harmony of Dissonance" are noted for their more simplistic and sometimes ridiculous plots.
+Overall, while the story may not be the primary draw for players, it varies in quality and depth, with some games providing a more enjoyable experience than others.

 • “The story is also the best of the three, and in my opinion one of the best stories of any Castlevania I've played.”